search engine by freefind |

 Any USAG Developmental Program (DP) level or XCel level offers the opportunity to compete with other athletes of a similar skill level.
 USAG aims to encourage participation in all aspects of gymnastics, support athletes in their pursuit of competitive excellence and generate public awareness of the sport of gymnastics.
 Summaries of some of the various levels are listed below.

 Age groups tend to vary from meet to meet from state to state.
 There is a chance you won't have other competitors in your age group if the meet places you in 18+ (In other words, you may be the only adult competing in the meet).
 Some meets will place you in an age group where you will have competitors (these age groups are usually a certain age "and up."
 Example: 13+ or 15+ age groups.
 If you aren't willing to compete against kids, be sure to find out how the age groups will be split up before you've signed up by asking the meet director.
+You should be able to enter any USAG meet as an adult as long as you are a registered member in good standing and also have a coach.
+Read more about competing in USAG meets as an adult.

 Here are some links to the rule charts to help you determine which level/division is most appropriate.